-6 PHPPGADMIN PLUGIN
+6 PHPPGADMIN PLUG-IN

-To make E-Maj use easier, a plugin for the phpPgAdmin 5 administration tool is also available.
+To make E-Maj use easier, a plug-in for the phpPgAdmin administration tool in its versions 5.1 and higher is also available.

-6.1 GENERAL PRESENTATION
+6.1 OVERVIEW

-For databases into which the E-Maj extension has been installed, and if the user is connected with a role that owns the required rights, E-Maj objects are accessible.
+For databases into which the E-Maj extension has been installed, and if the user is connected with a role that owns the required rights, all E-Maj objects are accessible.

 It is then possible to:

-- > see the list of tables groups and perform any possible action, depending on groups state (start, stop, set or remove a mark, rollback, add or modify a comment), - define or modify groups composition, - > see the list of the marks that have been set for a group, and perform any possible action on them (delete, rename, rollback, add or modify a comment), - > get statistics about log tables content.
+- define or modify groups content, - > see the list of tables groups and perform any possible action, depending on groups state (create, drop, start, stop, set or remove a mark, rollback, add or modify a comment), - > see the list of the marks that have been set for a group, and perform any possible action on them (delete, rename, rollback, add or modify a comment), - get statistics about log tables content and see their content, - monitor in progress rollback operations.

-6.2 USING PHPPGADMIN PLUGIN
+6.2 INSTALLATION